DataTalksClub/mlops-zoomcamp/README.md

 ### Target audience

 Data scientists and ML engineers.
-Also software engineers and data engineers interested in learning about putting ML in production
+Also software engineers and data engineers interested in learning about putting ML in production.

 ### Pre-requisites